ietf-llc/ietf-privacy-statement-consultation/DRAFT IETF Privacy Statement 2019.md

 # Scope
-This statement sets out the privacy and data protection policy of the following related organizations and groups: the IETF Administration LLC ("LLC"); the Internet Engineering Steering Group (“IESG”); the Internet Architecture Board ("IAB"); the Internet Research Steering Group ("IRSG"); and the RFC Editor (each a "Party"), which are collectively referred to in this policy as the Internet Engineering Task Force ("IETF") and whose activities constitute a single privacy context.
+This statement sets out the privacy and data protection policy of the following related organizations and groups: the Internet Engineering Steering Group (“IESG”) representing the IETF; the Internet Research Steering Group ("IRSG") representing the IRTF; the Internet Architecture Board ("IAB"); and the common supporting organizations of the IETF Administration LLC ("LLC") and the RFC Editor, which are collectively referred to in this policy as the IETF/IRTF/IAB and individually as a Party and whose combined activities constitute a single privacy context.

 For the avoidance of doubt, the Internet Society (“ISOC”) is not a Party and their activities constitute a separate privacy context.
 ISOC should be regarded as a third-party for the purposes of this statement.

 # Our Commitment to Privacy
-The IETF operates in an open and transparent fashion.
+The IETF/IRTF/IAB operates in an open and transparent fashion.
 As a part of this transparency, any contributions, submissions, statements or communications that you make to any Party including any Personal Data, other than as expressly excepted in this statement, will be made public through electronic and other means.

 You should be aware of our transparent operation when communicating with us.

 # Management of Personal Data
 ## The “Personal Data” we collect
 The data that we collect and process (“Personal Data”) includes the following information that you provide to us when we specifically request that you do so in specific situations:
-* any information that you provide when transacting through any IETF website or other resource
+* any information that you provide when transacting through any IETF/IRTF/IAB website or other resource
-* any information you enter on the Blue Sheet for an in-person or electronic meeting run by or for the IETF.
+* any information you enter on the Blue Sheet for an in-person or electronic meeting run by or for the IETF/IRTF/IAB.

 Your Personal Data also includes the following data generated in your interactions with us:
-* postings or other contributions you make to the IETF websites
+* postings or other contributions you make to the IETF/IRTF/IAB websites
-* messages sent to most mailing lists operated by the IETF
+* messages sent to most mailing lists operated by the IETF/IRTF/IAB
 * messages posted in instant messaging systems and chat rooms
 * all Internet-Drafts or other contributions that you submit
-* comments you send to us regarding the IETF or a Party's documents
+* comments you send to us regarding the IETF/IRTF/IAB or a Party's documents
 * intellectual property disclosures and updates
 * requests for document authentication
 * subpoenas
 * registrations for meetings arranged for or by any Party
-* mailing list registrations (i.e. lists of the subscribers to IETF-managed mailing lists made available to subscribers of the lists)
+* mailing list registrations (i.e. lists of the subscribers to IETF/IRTF/IAB-managed mailing lists made available to subscribers of the lists)
-* metadata related to the time and frequency of your interactions with any IETF system
+* metadata related to the time and frequency of your interactions with any IETF/IRTF/IAB system
 * message headers
-* and most other information that you send, submit or post to the IETF, or on any service operated by the IETF or in any forum operated by the IETF.
+* and most other information that you send, submit or post to the IETF/IRTF/IAB, or on any service operated by the IETF/IRTF/IAB or in any forum operated by the IETF/IRTF/IAB.

 Examples of Personal Data include:
 * first and last name